Colleen Ballinger: YouTube videos

 Ballinger based the character partly on young women that she knew in college.
-She told The Times of London, "There were a lot of cocky girls who thought they were really talented, and they ... were so rude and snotty....
+She told The Times of London, "There were a lot of cocky girls who thought they were really talented, and they ... were so rude and snotty. ...
 Then I saw all these girls trying to make a career out of putting videos on YouTube [of themselves singing in their bedrooms] ... clueless to the fact that they were terrible."
 At first, the "Miranda videos were meant to be an inside joke" among Ballinger's friends.
 In March 2009, however, a Miranda video called "Free Voice Lesson" quickly became a sensation.
 The video consists of bad advice about singing technique.
 Miranda's videos drew predictably sharp criticism on YouTube, and as they became popular, Ballinger modified the character in response to the negative comments.
 She says: "I took what people hated and exaggerated it more in the next video."
 The online critics were so harsh that Miranda became a "hero of the anti-bullying movement".
 Ballinger uses "humour and satire to challenge ideas of popular femininity. ...
-Miranda Sings ... puts on monstrous makeup to perform parody music videos [rejecting] being conventionally pretty."
+Miranda Sings ... puts on monstrous makeup to perform parody music videos [rejecting] being conventionally pretty".

 After Ballinger became pregnant in 2018, Miranda began a pregnancy storyline in which she claims to be the "virgin Miranda", with a virgin conception.
 Ballinger mentioned the story arc on a July 2018 appearance on Live with Kelly and Ryan.
 When Ballinger gave birth, she tweeted about it from Miranda's account as well as her own.

 Live comedy act

-Since April 2009, Ballinger has performed a one-woman comedy act, as Miranda Sings, at first in cabaret spaces and later in theatres in New York, London, and other cities in the US, UK, Australia, Europe, Canada and elsewhere.
+Beginning in April 2009, Ballinger performed a one-woman comedy act, as Miranda Sings, at first in cabaret spaces and later in theatres in New York, London and other cities in the US, UK, Australia, Europe, Canada and elsewhere.
 BroadwayWorld.com called Miranda "the hottest, freshest and oddest breakout star in the musical theatre/cabaret scene".

-In the live comedy acts, Miranda sings pop hits and some musical theatre songs in her signature off-key style.
-At early performances, she gave "voice lessons" or "acting lessons" to Broadway or West End stars, such as Sutton Foster and Andrew Rannells, to assembled casts of Broadway shows, and to pop stars such as Ariana Grande, in which she was hypercritical of the stars' performances, telling them that they should leave show business.
-She reads hate mail that she has received; interacts with audience volunteers; uses projected presentations containing terrible spelling and includes a "magic trick" where she sings while appearing to be stabbed through the neck by a sword; the joke is that she sings better when the sword is inserted through her neck.
+In live comedy acts, Miranda sang pop hits and some musical theatre songs in her signature off-key style.
+At early performances, she gave "voice lessons" or "acting lessons" to Broadway or West End stars, such as Sutton Foster and Andrew Rannells; assembled casts of Broadway shows; and pop stars such as Ariana Grande, in which she was hypercritical of the stars' performances, telling them that they should leave show business.
+She read or sang hate mail that she has received, interacted with audience volunteers, used projected presentations containing terrible spelling, and included a "magic trick" where she sang while appearing to be stabbed through the neck by a sword; the joke is that she sings better when the sword is inserted through her neck.